Adaptive rules for admin accounts

 With behavior analytics, your applications will be able to identify trusted behavior.
 When trusted behavior is detected, the user will skip their required MFA method.
 This way you can reduce friction in the login journey in a secure way.

-Based on the obtained login information, behavior analytics determine if a location can be considered usual.
+Location | When enabled, behavior analytics collect location information from authentication sessions.
+Based on the obtained login information, behavior analytics determine if a location can be considered usual. |

-Based on the time of day and the day of week, behavior analytics determine if logins happen at the admin's usual times.
+Day of time/week | When enabled, behavior analytics monitor the time of authentication to look for consistent patterns.
+Based on the time of day and the day of the week, behavior analytics determines if logins happen at the admin's usual times. |

 If behavior analytics find that admins log in from their usual location or time, they will be stepped down from an otherwise required factor of authentication.